NadigerAmit/IPCWithBinderWithoutPhysicalAIDL-InApp/README.md

 An act of invoking an operation (i.e. a method) on a remote Binder object, which may involve sending/receiving data, over the Binder Protocol
 Parcel "Container for a message (data and object references) that can be sent through an IBinder."
 A unit of transactional data - one for the outbound request, and another for the inbound reply

+###  What defines what goes in a transaction?
+Is it a certain number of events in a given time?
+Or just a max number/size of events?
+In General it is decided by Binder protocol.They make use of proxies (by client) and stubs (by service).
+Proxies take your high-level Java/C++ method calls (requests) and convert them to Parcels (Marshalling) and submit the transaction to the Binder Kernel Driver and block.
+Stubs on the other hand (in the Service process) listens to the Binder Kernel Driver and unmarshalls Parcels upon receiving a callback, into rich data types/objects that the Service can understand.

+In case of Android Binder framwork send The data through transact() is a Parcel(It means that we can send all types of data supported by Parcel object.), stored in the Binder transaction buffer.The Binder transaction buffer has a limited fixed size, currently 1Mb, which is shared by all transactions in progress for the process.
+So if each message is over 200 kb, Then 5 or less running transactions will result in limit to exceed and throw TransactionTooLargeException.
+Consequently this exception can be thrown when there are many transactions in progress even when most of the individual transactions are of moderate size.
+An activity will see DeadObjectException exception if it makes use of a service running in another process that dies in the middle of performing a request.
+There are plenty of reasons for a process to kill in Android.

 ### Marshalling
 A procedure for converting higher level applications data structures (i.e. request/response parameters) into parcels for the purposes of embedding them into Binder transactions